ibdgc/idhub/docs/curators/ingestion-summary.md

 ---

-### Stage 1: Staging - Preparing the Data
+### 1. Staging - Preparing the Data

 This is the first step where data from different sources is converted into a standardized format called "fragments".
-A fragment is a small, structured piece of data, usually representing a single record or sample.
+A fragment is a small, structured piece of data, usually representing a single record or sample set.
+While there are structured, automated processes to execute this step, it may be necessary to perform manual curation of inputs to simplify compatibility from disparate source formats.

 **Data Sources:**

 - **REDCap Projects**: Data is **automatically** extracted by the REDCap Pipeline service.
 - **Manual Uploads**: You or other curators provide data as CSV which are then converted into fragments.

-At the end of this stage, all data exists as standardized fragments in a staging area, ready for validation.
+At the end of this stage, all data exists as standardized fragments in a staging area inside an AWS s3 bucket, ready for validation.

 ---

-### Stage 2: Validation - Ensuring Data Quality
+### 2. Validation - Ensuring Data Quality

 This is the most critical step for data curators.
 The **Fragment Validator** service inspects every single fragment to ensure it meets IDhub's quality standards.